pingcap/docs/tidb-cloud/integrate-tidbcloud-with-vercel.md

     4. Select your target TiDB Cloud cluster.
 If the **Cluster** drop-down list is empty or you want to select a new TiDB Serverless cluster, click **+ Create Cluster** in the list to create one.
     5. Select the database that you want to connect to.
 If the **Database** drop-down list is empty or you want to select a new Database, click **+ Create Database** in the list to create one.
     6. Select the framework that your Vercel projects are using.
 If the target framework is not listed, select **General**.
 Different frameworks determine different environment variables.
-    7. Choose whether to create new branches for development environment.
+    7. Choose whether to create new branches for preview environments.
     8. Click **Add Integration and Return to Vercel**.

 ![Vercel Integration Page](/media/tidb-cloud/vercel/integration-link-cluster-page.png)